2022 U.S. Open Men's Singles Draw, Scores - Tennis

 The U.S. Open will produce a first-time men’s singles major champion after Rafael Nadal, Daniil Medvedev and Marin Cilic were bounced in the fourth round.

-Carlos Alcaraz, the No. 3 seed from Spain, is the highest-ranked player left in the draw.
+Carlos Alcaraz, the No. 3 seed from Spain, is the highest-ranked player left in the draw after outlasting Italian Jannik Sinner in a 5-hour, 15-minute quarterfinal in the latest finish in U.S. Open history (2:50 a.m.).
 At 19, he can become the youngest men’s Grand Slam champion since Nadal won the first of his 22 majors at the 2005 French Open.

 Nadal’s quest for his 23rd major — and to move two clear of Novak Djokovic for the most in men’s history — ended at the hands of American Frances Tiafoe in the round of 16.
-Tiafoe became the first American born in 1989 or later to beat Nadal, Djokovic or Roger Federer in a major in 31 tries.
+Tiafoe became the first American born in 1989 or later to beat Nadal, Djokovic or Roger Federer in a major in 31 tries and the first American to make the U.S. Open semifinals since Andy Roddick in 2006.

+Tiafoe gets Alcaraz for a place in the final against Norwegian Casper Ruud or Russian Karen Khachanov.

 Djokovic was ineligible for the U.S. Open because he is unvaccinated against COVID-19.
 Current U.S. rules require that any non-U.S. citizen must be fully vaccinated against the coronavirus in order to receive a visa to enter the country.